PrincessEmilu/shiro-game/doc/Architecture.md

 We are planning on having 4 total state machines.
 We will have an overarching game state machine that will detail the current context of what the player is seeing and the actions necessary for that scene.
 The player's movement state machine to describe the animations for the player asset as well as one for the enemy.
 The final state will be a battle specific state to detail the different states of the battle system.

 The game state machine will be the largest state machine we handle for this game.
 This state machine will have 6 different states, the title screen, the main menu, the level or game state, the pause menu, the battle state, and the game over state.
 The title screen state will be simple and display a large image as well as the title for our game.
-It will have litle user interactibility, other than pressing the Enter key to progress to the menu state.
-The menu state will also be simple with few images, but it will provide slightly more use interactibiliy.
+It will have little user intractability, other than pressing the Enter key to progress to the menu state.
+The menu state will also be simple with few images, but it will provide slightly more use intractability.
 The menu state will basically draw text to provide the following options for the player to choose: start, load, and quit.
 Pressing Enter on start or load will transition to the level state and quit will transition to the title screen.
 The level state will be the most complex state to code as it will have to contain data for the levels, enemies, and the player.
 This is the state in which all the gameplay will happen.From this state, pressing the escape key will transition to the pause state.
 This state will keep the gameplay data as it was left beforehand and await user input in the form of a menu with the options to resume, load, and quit.
 Resume and load both lead back into the game state but with different actions and the quit option transitions to the menu state.
 Also during the game state, if the player encounters an enemy, the state transitions to the battle state.
 The battle state will also be complex as it has many interface options to handle.
 The main focus of this state will be to provide the battle interface for the player and keep track of the player and enemy stamina.
 If the battle is won or the player chooses to run away this state transitions back to the game state and gameplay resumes.
 If the player loses, they are transitioned to the final state, the game over state.
 The game over state is another simple menu with the options to load or quit.
 Load will transition back into the game state and quit will transition into the menu state.

 ![alt text](https://kgcoe-git.rit.edu/eh8582/gdaps2-2185-section_2_Team_3/raw/master/doc/Documents/Game_State_Machine.png "Game State Machine")